 From the Firefly Trail, you can easily reach Dudley Park, the North Oconee River Greenway, the “Murmur” trestle, the Multimodal Transportation Center (Athens Transit), Walker Park and its mountain bike trails, a number of student housing communities, UGA’s Chicopee Building, and Weaver D’s and Mama’s Boy restaurants.
 Downtown Athens, the Classic Center and UGA’s North Campus are a short distance away up East Broad Street.

 Will more of the trail be opening soon?

 Yes; Athens-Clarke County's website is the best source for information about the ACC section of trail.
-Model Mile projects in Maxeys and Union Point are funded and in the planning and design stages.
+Model Mile projects have been completed in Maxeys, and Union Point.